 by Blake Pembroke

-If you know me you know I don’t talk about that day, but I want to remind us of the ultimate sacrifice paid by photographer Bill Biggart, the only media person who died covering this horrible event and contributing to the immense tragedy of that day.
+If you know me you know I don’t talk about that day, but I want to use this anniversary to remind us of the ultimate sacrifice paid by news photographer Bill Biggart, the only media person who died covering this horrible event and contributing to the immense tragedy of that day.
 Bill raced from his Union Square home towards the burning towers, alternating between digital and film cameras photographing the people running in the opposite direction, photographing the south tower as it fell, and ended up standing beside the burning north tower with a group of first responders.

-I took the crumpled rolls of film found in his scorched belt pack to the photo lab and had them processed with little hope of recovering images but found many of his pictures of that morning visible between burned out areas of the film rolls.
+The next morning I took those dented and bent film canisters to the photo lab and had them processed with little hope of recovering images, but found many of his pictures of that morning visible between burned out and fogged areas of the film rolls.
 I immediately took the processed film to our client Newsweek magazine and told them about Bill’s death.

-Blake Pembroke Sell, Sept.
+Blake Pembroke, Sept.
 11, 2016